 Create a Logo

 OMG!
-If you made it this far then you are rocking your blog set up and are ready to make a logo!
+If you made it this far then you are rocking your blog setup and are ready to make a logo!
 I made my logo through PicMonkey.
-If you have experience using another photo editor program, then use that.
+If you have experience using another photo editing program, then use that.
 I like PicMonkey because you can find tons of free useful tutorials on how to make logos, make Pinterest images, Facebook images, Instagram images, marketing images, and so much more!

 Here are some posts that might interest you in your next steps: